 Despite the government's willingness to meet with and listen to NGOs on human rights problems, it did not often act on their requests or suggestions.
-The government continued to ignore a request from human rights groups and the international community to dismiss or place on administrative leave government officials indicted in connection with the 2009 stadium massacre.
-According to the ICC's Office of the Prosecutor (OTP), the government continued to engage with the OTP, including during two OTP missions to Conakry in 2016.
+Civil society is included in the oversight committee for the September 2009 stadium massacre trial; however, the government continued to ignore a request from human rights groups and the international community to dismiss or place on administrative leave government officials indicted in connection with the massacre.

 Government Human Rights Bodies: The Ministry of Human Rights and Public Freedoms was disbanded with the reorganization of the government following the 2015 presidential election.
-In 2012 the government had established the ministry to promote human rights awareness and fight impunity, but it did not fulfill the constitutional requirement for an independent human rights commission.
+In 2012 the government established the ministry in order to promote human rights awareness and fight impunity, but it did not fulfill the constitutional requirement for an independent human rights commission.

-The Provisional Commission for National Reconciliation, established in 2011 to promote reconciliation concerning human rights abuses committed since independence, presented its final report in late June 2016 with a recommendation to establish a permanent truth and reconciliation commission.
-As of September the process was underway.
+The Provisional Commission for National Reconciliation, established in 2011 to promote reconciliation concerning human rights abuses committed since independence, presented its final report in 2016 with a recommendation to establish a permanent truth and reconciliation commission.
+As of September no tangible progress had been made toward the creation of the commission.